St. Kitts and Nevis

 A flight from St.Maarten to St. Kitts on LIAT Air or similar will be arranged on day of disembarking if required, as part of your package.

-*Sample schedule as of January 2011.
+*Sample schedule.
 Please check your confirmation and tickets for final flight details.

 Flight Duration: 9½ to 10 hours